futurice/clojure-workshop/materials/section-3/README.md

 Unsurprisingly, the vast majority of the benefits of using Clojure also apply to using ClojureScript.
 So, you get all the parts of using a functional lisp dialect with immutable-by-default data structures.
 There's also some great tooling specific to ClojureScript that provides additional help to the developer experience.
 One such tool is [Figwheel](https://github.com/bhauman/lein-figwheel), which handles your build-related tasks such as hot code reloading, dependency management, loval dev environment management, and even provides you with a REPL that hooks directly into your running application (which is _awesome_).

-One additional benefit that isn't to be underestimated is using a single langauge across the full stack.
+One additional benefit that isn't to be underestimated is using a single language across the full stack.
 One particularly nice part of this (which sadly we won't be utilising within this workshop) is the concept of [Reader Conditionals](https://clojure.org/reference/reader#_reader_conditionals).
 This allows you to define `cljc` files in your project that work with both Clojure _and_ ClojureScript.
 For example, here's a basic project structure of a full-stack Clojure(Script) application:

 ```
 src